liberland/docs/constitution/Liberland-constitution.md

 * **§VI.9.** The civil wrongs and administrative disputes shall be adjudicated in the Civil Court by a panel of three judges.
 * **§VI.10.** The Supreme Court shall review the constitutionality of every Bill passed by the Assembly and no Bill shall become the law of the Free Republic of Liberland unless the Supreme Court, by a simple majority, declares the Bill to be constitutional.
   * **§VI.10(1)** Nothing in this paragraph precludes any Court of the Free Republic of Liberland from striking down any provision of any Act passed by the Assembly as unconstitutional at any later criminal or civil proceedings.
-* **§VI.11.** It shall be the duty of any Court of the Free Republic of Liberland to strike down any law as obsolete if there is a significant disparity between the effect of the law and the rationale behind it as declared under §IV.17, considering the accuracy of the initial budget calculations and the effectiveness of means adopted.